august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 ## 2. Tools Required to Install and Run Application

 The requirements listed here need to be met before downloading the code and installing the project in your local environment.
-- **[Node.js](https://nodejs.org/en/)**: This front-end is built using Node.js.
+- **[Node.js](https://nodejs.org/en/)**: This back-end is built using Node.js.
 You need to install Node.js to run this application.
 - **[npm](https://www.npmjs.com/)**: The Node Package Manager (npm) is used to build the application and install the frameworks it uses.
 You need to install npm to run this application.
+- **[MongoDB Atlas Cloud](https://www.mongodb.com/cloud/atlas)**: This back-end stores its persistent data in a MongoDB Atlas Cloud Database.
+It must be able to connect to the cloud database in order to start.
+If the back-end can not connect to its database it will shut down before it starts listening for incoming clients.
+To get started with creating your database, read the section **3.
+Installation and Configuration** just below.

 ## 3. Installation and Configuration

 1. Clone the repository and run the command `npm install` inside of the `client` directory.
 This will install the necessary dependencies.
+2. Go to https://www.mongodb.com/cloud/atlas and create a MongoDB Atlas account.
+3. Go to the [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/) to learn how to create and configure your own cluster.
+You must do some reading on your own here if you want to get it to work.
+Writing sufficient documentation that takes you through every step of getting MongoDB Atlas to work is way out of the scope of this README
-2. Create a file called `.env` in the root directory.
+4. Create a file called `.env` in the root directory.
 Instructions on what needs to be in the file can be found in `.env.example`.

 ## 4. Run Back-end in Development Environment